 User inputs are nominal compared to a full LCA and default options based on existing life cycle inventory (LCI) data are available where company-specific data is not readily accessible, saving the user considerable time and effort in data collection without compromising on the quality or robustness of the final footprint.

 At the heart of PAIA is a pre-competitive consortium of diverse industry stakeholders ranging from suppliers to original equipment manufacturers (OEM) and industry associations with sector-specific insight and a vested interest in driving sector-wide transformation.
-The consortium and its members, including Cisco, Dell, Hewlett Packard Enterprise, HP Inc., and Lenovo, play a key role in ensuring the relevance and efficiency of the platform and its tools by defining and prioritizing pressing industry pain points, enhancing data, staying on top of legislation and sharing best practices.
+The consortium and its members, including Cisco, Dell, Fujitsu, Hewlett Packard Enterprise, IBM, Lenovo and ViewSonic play a key role in ensuring the relevance and efficiency of the platform and its tools by defining and prioritizing pressing industry pain points, enhancing data, staying on top of legislation and sharing best practices.

 Delving deeper into the PAIA tool and methodology